awsles/AzureExtensions/Ax.Cosmos/README.md

 | Remove-AxCosmosDocument | Delete an existing Cosmos document by id. |
 | Select-AxCosmosDatabaseCollection | Select the Cosmos database and collection (container) to use. |

+At this time, there is no programmatic way (that I am aware of) to *retrieve* the configuration for containers (i.e., the RUs).

 ### Documentation
 The cmdlets are documented in the [https://github.com/lesterw1/AzureExtensions/blob/master/Ax.Cosmos/Ax.Cosmos.md](Ax.Cosmos.md) page in this repository.